js-jslog/development-env/README.md

   - Run `Copilot setup` from the nvim terminal & follow the instructions
 - Set up the git credentials manager:
   - For github.com:
-    - NOTE: if you ran the `/usr/local/bin/devcon-resources/setup-git-config-sinfiej.sh` then this will already have been done for you.
     - `/usr/local/bin/git-credential-manager github login`
     - Follow the authentication instructions, using "Device code" (suggested)
   - For gitlab.com: